UPDATE: A Guide to Legal Research in Israel

 Not only is legislation mediated through judicial interpretation as in the common law tradition (and not by doctrine as in civil law), but some areas of the law are almost totally judge-made.
 Thus, the decisions of the Supreme Court in its capacity as an administrative tribunal are the main source of Israeli administrative law.
 For example, the two rules of natural justice that bind all the administrative authorities (the rule against bias and the right to a hearing) have been developed through case law.

 Moreover, the absence of a formal written constitution influenced the development of administrative and constitutional law dramatically.
-Professor Itzhak Zamir wrote that:
+As Professor Itzhak Zamir stated:

 In other words, constitutional law was developed through principles of administrative law.
 The main principle governing administrative power is that of administrative legality, which prescribes that an administrative authority possesses only such power as has been vested in it by statute.
 This principle serves also to safeguard human rights, as the administrative authorities are not allowed to infringe upon freedoms if there is no statute curtailing those freedoms.
 Although the primary legislation (before the enactment of the basic laws concerning human rights) could contain limitations on human rights, the Supreme Court employed the tool of creative statutory interpretation using the presumption that the Knesset intended to uphold such rights.
 Thus, the Supreme Court developed extensive case law dealing with tests of balancing basic rights with other rights and interests.